jjstickel/scikit-datasmooth/README.txt

 Installation from sources
 =========================

-In the directory example (the same as the file you are reading now), just do:
+In the parent directory (the same as the file you are reading now), just do:

 python setup.py install